svermeulen/nvim-marksman/README.md

 | `delete_character`    | `\<C-H>`      | Delete one character
 | `refresh`             | `\<F5>`       | Quit Marksman

-# Example Config
+# Optional Settings

-You can include the following customization in your .vimrc.
+There are also a number of settings you can set to customize marksman behaviour like in the below example.
 Note that the values below are already set as the default so including this same code would have no effect:

 ```viml
 " You might want to experiment with this order to see for yourself which one is fastest